Effect-TS/schema/README.md

 ### Excess properties

-When using a `Schema` to parse a value, any properties that are not specified in the `Schema` will result in a parsing error.
+When using a `Schema` to parse a value, any properties that are not specified in the `Schema` will be stripped out from the output.
 This is because the `Schema` is expecting a specific shape for the parsed value, and any excess properties do not conform to that shape.

-However, you can use the `isUnexpectedAllowed` option to allow excess properties while parsing.
-This can be useful in cases where you want to be permissive in the shape of the parsed value, but still want to catch any potential errors or unexpected values.
+However, you can use the `onExcessProperty` option (default value: `"ignore"`) to trigger a parsing error.
+This can be particularly useful in cases where you need to detect and handle potential errors or unexpected values.

-Here's an example of how you might use `isUnexpectedAllowed`:
+Here's an example of how you might use `onExcessProperty`:

 ```ts
 import * as S from "@effect/schema/Schema";